deanpcmad/muck/README.md

 Modifed from [@adamcooke/muck](https://github.com/adamcooke/muck).

 Muck is a tool which will backup & store MySQL dump files from remote hosts.
-Through a simple configuration file, you can add hosts & databaes which you wish to be backed up and Muck will connect to those hosts over SSH, grab a dump file using `mysqldump`, gzip it and store it away on its own server.
+Through a simple configuration file, you can add hosts & databaes which you wish to be backed up and Muck will connect to those hosts over SSH, grab a dump file using `mysqldump`, encrypt it, compress it and store it away on its own server and/or upload it to S3.

 * Connect to any number of servers and backup any number of databases on each server.
+* Encrypt backup files with GPG.
 * Tidies up after itself.
 * Secure because we connect over SSH before connecting to the database.
 * Runs as a service or in a cron.